Registration Policies

 Age and Ability Restrictions

-When registering online, if you register your child for the wrong age group, the registration will be canceled and we will contact you via phone to secure your second choice.
-If you have questions regarding the age ranges for a camp, please call Northern Clay Center at 612.339.8007 to register.
+If you register your child for an age group they have not met, the registration will be canceled, and we will contact you via email or phone to find an appropriate option.
+If you have questions regarding the age ranges for a camp, please call NCC at 612.339.8007.

 Snack Break

-Campers take a short break every day, so please pack a snack for your child and label the bag with his/her name.
+Campers take a short break every day, so please pack a snack for your child and label the bag with their name.
 Caregivers need to supply lunches and snacks for children in full-day classes.
-Please note: NCC’s facility is NOT peanut free.
-Please notify us 3 weeks in advance if your child has special dietary issues that would affect the other campers and we will do our best to notify other parents of the issue.
+Please note: NCC’s facility is NOT peanut-free.
+Please notify us three weeks in advance if your child has special dietary issues that would affect the other campers, and we will do our best to notify other parents of the issue.
+Campers may visit Merwyn Triangle Park on their snack breaks as a class with adult supervision.

 What to Wear and Bring